C-Undritz/Boardgame-Bazaar/README.md

 ```
   python 3 manage.py createsuperuser
 ```
-The deployed app can then be run from Heroku by selecting it and clicking 'open app'.
+Once all the configuration variables have been added, the deployed app can then be run from Heroku by selecting it and clicking 'open app'.
+The config variables are added within the Heroku app by selecting the Settings tab, and under the heading 'Config Vars' clicking the button 'Reveal Config Vars' to show the key / value input boxes for the variables.

 # Amazon Web Services (AWS) Setup
 ## Create s3 bucket